nelsonfigueroa/personal-finance/README.md

 ## Running Locally

-You can run this application locally using `docker-compose`.
+You can run this application locally using Docker.

 Build the app and set up the database container: